 - Local anesthetic.
 This is an injection that numbs a small area of the body where the procedure is being performed.
 You will be awake and alert but feel no pain.
 This is often used for procedures such as removing a mole, stitching a deep cut, or setting a broken bone.

-Physician anesthesiologists specialize in pain control, and some focus their practices on treating patients with chronic pain.
-If you suffer from pain that won’t go away, such as migraine headaches, back pain, or pain caused by a condition such as fibromyalgia, ask your doctor about a referral to a physician anesthesiologist who specializes in treating chronic pain.
+Anesthesiologists specialize in pain control, and some focus their practices on treating patients with chronic pain.
+If you suffer from pain that won’t go away, such as migraine headaches, back pain, or pain caused by a condition such as fibromyalgia, ask your doctor about a referral to an anesthesiologist who specializes in treating chronic pain.

-Physician anesthesiologists are highly skilled medical experts.
-“As a physician anesthesiologist, we have the depth of training and experience to be able to react and save a life.” – Sonya Pease, MD
+Anesthesiologists are highly skilled medical experts.
+“As an anesthesiologist, we have the depth of training and experience to be able to react and save a life.” – Sonya Pease, MD